thln2ejz/OS_Bash/README.md

 Commercial android phones are shipped with tens of (system and 3rd party) pre-installed packages of which many are bloatware.

-For the particular device specified above, one cannot unlock the bootloader, and therefore cannot root the device nor install custom ROM.
+For the particular device specified above, one cannot unlock the bootloader and therefore cannot root the device nor install custom ROM.
 Moreover, no open source custom ROM is compatible with this particular model (including Ubuntu Touch, LineageOS, and others).
 Even systemless rooting with <a href="https://github.com/topjohnwu/Magisk">Magisk</a> (using stock ROM) is not possible since Huawei's site does not provide a 'boot.img' file that you can flash onto this device.
 Additionally, Magisk will not work on Huawei devices as these use a different partition setup than most normal Android devices.

-The option left is to manually clean up the android system from bloatware and replace these with open source apps; note: you do **not** need to root your device for the following.
+The option left is to manually clean up the android system from bloatware and replace these with open source apps.

 **Cleanup**: <br>
 After experimentation, below is a summary for safely removing unwanted apps: